Skip to contents

 Preview of the samples

-The SpatialView function can be used to visualize the spatial distribution of single cells within the tissues.
+The SpatialView function can be used to visualize single cells within the tissue.
+You can color the cells by cell type or predefined spatial regions.

 # Visualize the cell type annotations in the tissue